 FEMALE CARRIERS

 Some females who inherited one of the mutations that cause Dent disease may develop mild manifestations of the disorder such as low-molecular-weight proteinuria and/or hypercalciuria.
-In the medical literature, only 10 females with a Dent disease gene mutation have been reported to have developed kidney stones and only one affected female has been reported whose disease progressed to end-stage renal failure, however she did not have genetic testing to confirm the disease.
+Kidney stones may be more common in female carriers, reported in 6 out of 14 Dent 1 mothers in one recent series.
+However, only one affected female has been reported in the literature to date whose disease progressed to kidney failure, however she did not have genetic testing to confirm the disease.

 Dent disease type 1 is caused by a mutation in the CLCN5 gene; Dent disease type 2 is caused by mutations in the OCRL1 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.